Xiquipilco (Mdz10v)

 Glyph or Iconographic Image Description:

-This simplex glyph of the ritual bag that represents the number 8,000 (xiquipilli) stands for the place name Xiquipilco.
-This very decorative bag has, on the outside of the main compartment, a cross inside a circle.
-It also a handle at the top and three tassels—bottom center, right, and left.
+This simplex glyph of the ritual bag that represents the number 8,000 (xiquipilli) stands for the place name Xiquipilco (roughly, "At the [Place Where These Special] Bags [Were Made]").
+This very decorative bag is decorated, on the outside of the main compartment, a cross inside a circle.
+It also has a handle at the top and three tassels placed at the bottom (center, right, and left).
 It is drawn entirely in black lines.
 The bag in this glyph is not colored, and the -co (locative suffix) is not shown visually.

 Description, Credit: